Picture this: You’re strolling through the city looking for a nice place to eat.

 Otherwise coined, “The Bandwagon Effect”: the illusion of security created by the approval of the majority.
 And when you know this, you can master the art of social media marketing.

-The Growing Importance of Social Validation
+The Growing Importance of Social Proof

 It’s not only brands and businesses that need social validation in the digital era.